India's airports begin to reopen

 However, don't expect the airports to look the same as they did before the global coronavirus pandemic broke out earlier this year.

 As CNN's Vedika Sud reports, technology and social distancing are both playing a major role in keeping travelers safe.
-At Indira Gandhi International Airport, which serves the national capital of New Delhi, travelers are now required to check online before they come to the airport and then scan their boarding passes in order to enter the building.
+At Indira Gandhi International Airport, which serves the national capital of New Delhi, travelers are now required to check in online before they come to the airport and then scan their boarding passes in order to enter the building.

 Security queues are spaced out so that passengers can socially distance, and everyone must walk through a temperature screening station and fill out a travel declaration form.